CyberScopeToday/CyberScopeToday/README.md

 - 🌱 Learning C,Python,Java
 - 👯 Looking to collaborate on Linux
 - 🤔 Seeking help with Develop
-- 💬 Ask me about [Topics or Skills]
+- 💬 Ask me about Unix
 - 📫 How to reach me: grande.chuvash@gmail.com

 ## 🖥 My Hardware